4l63rt0/linux_server_configuration/README.md

 **Grader username:password**  grader:grader

-###Create Server instance at lightsail
+###Create Server instance at LightSail

 * Create server instance in [Amazon Lightsail](https://aws.amazon.com/ "LightSail")
-  - Plataform: Linux/Unix
+  - Platform: Linux/Unix
   - Blueprint: OS only / Ubuntu 16.04 LTS

 >You might need to wait a minute to be able to connect to the terminal.
 After the server instance is created you will have your public IP and other information about the server

-* Follow the instructions at amazon LightSail to connecto to the Terminal (SSH)
+* Follow the instructions at amazon LightSail to connect to the Terminal (SSH)

 ### Secure your server